tltxyyy/Financial-Forecasting-with-R-Studio/readme.md

 # Summary of Project
-- Data given is from the M6 Financial Forecasting Competition
+- Data used is from the M6 Financial Forecasting Competition
--
+- The aim of this project is to predict the bucket of rankings for the next nine weeks.
+Rank 1 is the lowest forecasted percentage return while Rank 5 is the highest.
+Based on this prediction, we will decide whether to long or short each of the 100 equities.
+- Note that some of the data was cleaned for us at the start.

 # Project Details
 ## 1. General